awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-about-examples.md

 SecureString
 The `SecureString` parameter type can be used for textual data that you want to encrypt, such as passwords, application secrets, confidential configuration data, or any other types of data you need to protect\. `SecureString` data is encrypted and decrypted using a AWS Key Management Service \(KMS\) key\.
 You can use either a default KMS key provided by AWS or create and use your own customer master key \(CMK\)\.
 Parameter Store is also integrated with AWS Secrets Manager\.
 You can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters\.
-For more information, see [Referencing AWS Secrets Manager Secrets from Parameter Store Parameters](integration-ps-secretsmanager.md) in this guide\.
+For more information, see [Referencing AWS Secrets Manager secrets from Parameter Store parameters](integration-ps-secretsmanager.md) in this guide\.

-## Parameter Examples \(AWS CLI\)<a name="parameter-examples"></a>
+## Parameter examples \(AWS CLI\)<a name="parameter-examples"></a>

 The following is an example of a Systems Manager parameter named `DNS-IP`\.
 The value of this parameter is simply the IP address of an instance\.
 This example uses an AWS CLI command to echo the parameter value\.